The Damaged Psyches of Abused Women

 One important fact that must be considered is that there are currently many adolescent girls who suffer from psychological abuse from their partners.

 Let’s look in greater detail how physical and emotional violence impacts the female brain.

-According to a study that was published in ScienceDaily, women who suffer from years of domestic violence have a higher risk of depression.
+According to a study published in ScienceDaily, women who suffer from years of domestic violence have a higher risk of depression.

 Abuse affects a woman’s health and increases her risk of suffering from depression, anxiety, or even psychotic disorders.

-- The impact of these situations can be worsened in cases where a woman has also suffered abuse or mistreatment since childhood.
+Furthermore, the impact of these situations can be worse if the woman has suffered abuse or mistreatment since childhood.

 When we talk about brain injuries, we have to distinguish between two basic types:

-- There are traumatic wounds themselves, which are caused by physical attacks.
+- Traumatic wounds, which are caused by physical attacks.

-- There are cognitive disorders that are a result of the trauma, violence, and abuse suffered.
+- Cognitive disorders that are the result of trauma, violence, and abuse suffered.

-In the first case, neuroscientists tell us that the traumas due to physical assault and domestic violence are generally easy to identify.
+For the first case, neuroscientists tell us the traumas from physical assault and domestic violence are generally easy to identify.

 - There may be direct trauma to the head that can occur on occasion or over time.
-All of these can be observed through diagnostic testing.
+Doctors can observe these traumas through diagnostic testing.